Korn-Monit/DocuCite-MCP/README.markdown

 2. Open the provided Gradio URL in your browser.
 3. Upload a PDF document.
 4. Ask questions about the document, and receive answers with precise `[Page X, Paragraph Y]` citations.

+## Using Alternative LLMs

+While the default setup uses an LLM API for efficiency, you can configure the application to use open-source LLMs like those provided by Ollama or Hugging Face.
+To do so, modify the configuration in `llm.py` to point to your preferred model and ensure the necessary dependencies are installed.
+Note that running open-source LLMs locally may require significant computational resources, such as a powerful GPU.

 ## Contributing